ShaSha66300/cyclistic-bike-2024-analysis/README.md

 ## Google Data Analytics Capstone

 This project is my capstone for the Google Data Analytics Professional Certificate.
-This project is based on the 12 previous months of raw data (from January until December 2024 = 5.72 million rides).
+This project is based on the 12 previous months of raw data (from January until December 2024 = 5.72 million rides) available here : **[Divvy trip data - official source](https://divvy-tripdata.s3.amazonaws.com/index.html)**.
+This dataset is provideed by Motivate International Inc. under the City of Chicago's data license.
 This project also required :

 Handling the introduction of e-scooters in mid-2024